rbdannenberg/arco/doc/ugens.md

 `/arco/mix/new id chans wrap` - Create a new mixer with `chans` output channels.
 The mixer will "wrap" extra channels if wrap (integer) is non-zero.

-`/arco/mix/ins id name input gain` - Insert an input to the mixer.
+`/arco/mix/ins id name input gain dur mode` - Insert an input to the mixer.
 The `name` must not match the name of another input, or the existing input will be replaced.
+If `dur` is non-zero, the gain will fade in from zero according to `mode` (see above).

-`/arco/mix/rem id name` - Remove an input matching `name` from the mixer.
+`/arco/mix/rem id name dur mode` - Remove an input matching `name` from the mixer.
+If `dur` is non-zero, the gain will fade out to zero according to `mode` (see above).

 `/arco/repl_gain id name gain_id` - Set the gain for input `name` to object with id `gain_id`.